 Failing to signal before turning or changing lanes in Nevada is a civil infraction carrying a small civil penalty and one (1) driver’s license demerit point in Nevada.
 But prosecutors may be willing to negotiate the charge down to a full dismissal or a non-moving violation.

 In residential or business districts, drivers must signal no less than 100 feet prior to the turn or lane change.
 On highways, the minimum distance to begin signaling is 300 feet.
 And if there is a pedestrian in the path of the car, the driver is required to honk the horn.

 In this article, our Las Vegas traffic ticket attorneys will discuss:

-- 1. Is failing to signal illegal in Las Vegas, NV?
+- 1. Is failing to signal illegal in Nevada?

 - 2. How do I fight the charges?

-- 3. What are the penalties for failing to signal in Las Vegas, NV?
+- 3. What are the penalties for failing to signal in Las Vegas, Nevada?